 Belleville is a very small city located in the state of Michigan.
 With a population of 3,896 people and nine constituent neighborhoods, Belleville is the 237th largest community in Michigan.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belleville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belleville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Belleville who work in office and administrative support (14.50%), management occupations (11.74%), and food service (7.91%).
+Overall, Belleville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Belleville who work in office and administrative support (14.55%), management occupations (11.46%), and sales jobs (8.05%).

 Of important note, Belleville is also a city of artists.
 Belleville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Belleville’s character.

-The per capita income in Belleville in 2010 was $24,968, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $99,872 for a family of four.
+The per capita income in Belleville in 2018 was $33,204, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $132,816 for a family of four.
 However, Belleville contains both very wealthy and poor people as well.

 The most common language spoken in Belleville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Polish and Italian.